thirdchannel/code-challenge/README.md

 * Is it written in a way that another programmer can understand it?
 * Is there enough testing?

+## Submitting Your Code

+Please fork the repository to your own account, do your work there, and submit a pull request.

 Good luck!